-Through your dealings with an APRA-regulated financial institution, or as a result of your employment in the finance sector, you may become aware of information that leads you to believe there has been misconduct by an institution or its staff which gives you concern about the way that institution is meeting its prudential requirements.
+Through your dealings, or as a result of your employment with an APRA-regulated institution, you may become aware of information that leads you to believe there has been misconduct which gives you concern about the way that institution is meeting its prudential requirements.
 Such misconduct may include:

 All information that is provided in good faith by a member of the public is appreciated in that it assists APRA to carry out its regulatory function in a more effective and efficient manner.